au-ts/sddf/examples/echo_server/README.md

 printed.

 Assuming you have ipbench setup, you can use the following script to run the benchmark.
-Note that machine which runs this script will become the ipbench [controller](#benchmarking) of all the benchmarks.
+Note that the machine which runs this script will become the ipbench [controller](#benchmarking) of all the benchmarks, and the script assumes that the ipbench daemon of the clients are already running.
 ```sh
 python3 scripts/benchmark.py [target machine ip] --clients [ip addr(s) of ipbenchd systems]
 ```